 What: A challenging all-day hike, this 17.2-mile round-trip trek includes 4 miles of hiking above treeline and incredible views of wildflower meadows.
 Stop at the Broome Hut for a mid-hike break before hiking back down to the resort for dinner in the Village.*

 *You’ll need to drive back to the trailhead if you hike down to the Village.
 We suggest bringing two cars and parking one at the resort before heading to the trailhead.

 Where: From the top of Berthoud Pass heading to Winter Park, the trailhead is located at the fourth hairpin turn.
 There is an obvious turnout with a sign for Second Creek Trail.

 What: A 6.4 mile round-trip hike with a stunning waterfall waiting for you.
 The hike runs parallel with Jim Creek, which produces gorgeous wildflowers and chances for wildlife sightings – moose included!

 Where: Start at Bonfils Stanton, follow the trail on the right side for about 0.5 mile until it intersects with Jim Creek Trail.

 What: A 6.8-mile round trip hike, this beautiful hike will take you to this tree-lined alpine lake.
 Columbine Lake is located in a basin on Mount Neva and epitomizes Colorado serenity while providing views of wildflowers in a breathtaking setting.

 Where: Accessed at a trailhead northeast of Winter Park on County Road via CR 84/ FSR 129 in Tabernash.

-Experience the beauty of Winter Park this summer with a hike through vibrant Colorado wildflowers.
+Experience the beauty of Winter Park this summer by exploring these wildflower hikes through vibrant Colorado high country.
 It doesn’t matter if you’re out all day or for just a few hours, everyone can find adventure on their Winter Park outing this summer season.